aliuadepoju/injectable_sms_class/README.md

 ```
 #Tested
-This script works for simple SMS, it subject to modification to suit your needs
+This script works for simple SMS, it's subject to modification to suit your needs